-Living life with a disability can be challenging and may raise many concerns.
-This diagnosis can come with lifestyle changes and new ways of everyday living.
+Living life with a disability can be challenging and likely raises many concerns.
+Your diagnosis can come with lifestyle changes and new ways of everyday living.

 What is not always thought about are the options that you have for life insurance with a disability.

-Most families do not realize the financial burden that comes with funeral expenses, and unfortunately, these costs typically fall to unexpecting loved ones.
-There are thousands of seniors across America that have nothing set aside for a burial fund.
+Most families do not realize the financial burden of funeral expenses, and unfortunately, these costs typically fall to unexpected loved ones.
+There are thousands of seniors across America that have nothing set aside in a burial fund.

 Burial insurance coverage becomes a necessity for families at the end of life.
 This financial protection is also called funeral or final expense insurance.